cachiusa/aospwiki/docs/README.md

 [Community resources](community/index.md)
 :::

-You can always return to this page by clicking on the top-left logo
+You can always return to this page by clicking on the top-left logo.

+Use the search bar above or press `Ctrl` + `K` to quickly navigate this site.

 ## Give back
 There are a lot of ways you can contribute to Baklava.
 The easiest way to get started is to use it and spread the word to your friends.